sanchayancse/twiiter-app-using-react/README.md

 ## Project Status

 This project is deployed on Heroku.
-At first user need to Signup.
-Users can Signup/Login then add Twittes.User can also choose disappare date of Twittes.
-On the perticular date the Twittes will be disappare.
-After Every 20 seconds a function will check is there any Twittes need to disappare depands on the user choosen date.
+At first, users need to Signup.
+Users can Signup/Login then add Twittes.
+Users can also choose the disappear date of Twittes.
+On a particular date, the Twittes will be disappeared.
+Every 20 seconds a function will check is there any Twittes need to disappear depends on the user's chosen date.

 ## Project View Link: